DonCharismax/testnet-vapps/submissions/defi/DonCharismax.md

 ## Timeline

 ### PoC (2-4 weeks)
-[✔] Basic functionality for generating a simple ZK proof.
+[x] Basic functionality for generating a simple ZK proof.
-[✔] SL integration for proof verification.
+[x] SL integration for proof verification.
-[✔] A working CLI tool for testing.
+[x] A working CLI tool for testing.

 ### MVP (4-8 weeks)
-[✔] Full features for more complex data types.
+[x] Full features for more complex data types.
-[✔] A web interface for broader access.
+[x] A web interface for broader access.
-[✔] User testing and documentation.
+[x] User testing and documentation.

 ## Innovation
 This project is unique because it provides a practical tool that directly leverages the core technology of the Soundness Layer.
 By focusing on data authentication and privacy, it serves as a critical building block for the entire ecosystem, enabling other developers to build more secure and private applications.